-Maids Moreton is a civil parish of approximately 459 hectares (NSO).
+Maids Moreton is a civil parish of approximately 459 hectares (Office of National Statistics).
 The southwest boundary of the parish abuts the northeast boundary of the civil parish of the town of Buckingham.
 The main settlement, Maids Moreton, is a rural village with a built-up area of approximately 24 hectares, with 366 residences.
 There are six further residences dispersed outside the built-up area.
 The village lies on higher land, about one mile north of Buckingham centre.
-The built-up area is surrounded by open countryside for all but 300m of its boundary with Buckingham (see Figure 1).
+The built-up area is surrounded by open countryside for all but 300m of its boundary with Buckingham (see Plan 1).

-Road access to Buckingham, Milton Keyes, Bicester and Aylesbury is either through Buckingham centre or via narrow country lanes to the A422 road from Buckingham to Milton Keynes.
-Entering and leaving this major road via any of the narrow lanes is difficult, especially at rush hours.
+Road access to Buckingham, Milton Keynes, Bicester and Aylesbury is either through Buckingham centre or via narrow country lanes to the A422 road from Buckingham to Milton Keynes.
+Entering and leaving this major road via any of the narrow lanes can be difficult, especially at rush hours.
+Even wider roads can be difficult to negotiate, due to on-street parking.
 Major shopping, hospitals and wider services are only available in Milton Keynes, Aylesbury, Banbury or Oxford, with limited services also in Bicester.